 The successful candidate will be working at a very practical level to develop, implement and then evaluate new pathways of seismic communication in three European countries: Italy, Switzerland and France.
 There will be close collaboration with international teams, led by ETH Zurich.
-This work will involve applying knowledge of existing psychological research into how people understand risk and extensive work talking with potential audiences for the communications (from general public to emergency responders and policy-makers) to develop and implement graphically-displayed and dynamically-changing risk information.
+This work will involve applying knowledge of existing psychological research into how people understand risk as well as extensive work collecting data from potential audiences for the communications (from general public to emergency responders and policy-makers) to develop and implement graphically-displayed and dynamically-changing risk information.

-The ideal candidate will likely have a degree in psychology, although someone with a background in geoscience or engineering accompanied by experience in qualitative techniques and analysing experimental data might also suit.
-The ideal candidate will have a range of research skills including reviewing literature; designing experimental studies; experience conducting focus groups and structured interviews; and analysing complex data.
-Excellent English and an ability to interview people in another language is essential: ideally Italian but French, German or Japanese would also be useful.
+The ideal candidate will likely have a degree in psychology, or another social science, although someone with a background in geoscience or engineering accompanied by experience in qualitative techniques could be considered.
+The ideal candidate will have a range of research skills including reviewing literature; experience conducting focus groups and semi-structured interviews; designing interview guides; designing, implementing and analysing experimental studies; and analysing complex qualitative and quantitative data.
+Excellent English and an ability to interview people in Italian is essential German, French or Japanese in addition would be an advantage.

-Duties include reviewing literature, telephoning and meeting people in different countries who either communicate or make decisions based on risk information, and helping develop, conduct and analyse both qualitative and quantitative studies to evaluate how people understand and perceive risks when they are presented in different formats.
+Duties include reviewing literature, organising focus groups and semi-structured interviews with people in different countries who either communicate or make decisions based on risk information, and helping develop, conduct and analyse both qualitative and quantitative studies to evaluate how people understand and perceive risks when they are presented in different formats.
 The post holder will be expected to be willing to travel to and work in a number of countries when necessary.

 The Winton Centre is committed to the highest standards of academic research, both in terms of replicability and reproducibility, and in Open Science practices.